Anoncheg1/emacs-configs/README.md

 - Dired: renaming single file will suggest same file if no other windows opened.
 - Dired: use region selection as marks at once
 - Abort minibuffer command if C-q pressed anywhere.
 By default minibuffer require separate quit.
+- Capitalize first letter of word correctly whenever point is placed.
+- Electric quote should not be paired in Org source blocks and comments.
+- Electric quote or apostrophe should not be stright in Org src blocks and in words like: don't your's 1990's

 TODO:
 - in Org source block when you insert new line and do Undo - all source block is highlighted in highlight-changes-mode.